What does SEN mean at ERS?

 As all pupils at ERS have some type of SEN (Special Educational Need) this is an important question for both existing and potential parents.

 The simple answer to the question is that SEN means having a difficulty or disability that affects the ability to learn.
 There are, of course, many more detailed definitions available and these can be found on numerous websites.
-A brief summary of the needs of our pupils is also available in the links from this page.

 However, the question for potential parents is likely to be more focused on what this actually means for pupils at ERS.
 Firstly, I would say that we rarely use the term SEN, but prefer to talk about a child’s individual or additional needs because each of our pupils has a unique profile of strengths and needs or difficulties.